civican/legisinfo/42-1/bills/C-83/bill_text.md

 ### Section 37.3

-  **(1)** The institutional head shall determine, in **accordance with regulations made under paragraph 96(g)**, whether an inmate should remain in a structured intervention unit
+  **(1)** The institutional head shall determine, in accordance with regulations made under paragraph 96(g), whether an inmate should remain in a structured intervention unit

     as soon as practicable after a registered health care professional recommends under section 37.2, for health reasons, that the inmate not remain in the unit;

-    within the period that begins on the day on which the determination under **subsection 29.01(2)** is made and that ends on the expiry of the period of 30 days that begins on the first day on which the inmate is confined in the unit;
+    within the period that begins on the day on which the determination under subsection 29.01(2) is made and that ends on the expiry of the period of 30 days that begins on the first day on which the inmate is confined in the unit; and

-    as soon as practicable, if the inmate has refused to avail themselves of the opportunity referred to in paragraph 36(1)(a) or (b), or the inmate has not been given such an opportunity by reason of paragraph 37(1)(b), for

-    five consecutive days, or

-    a total of 15 days during any 30-day period; and

     as	soon  as  practicable	in any of the prescribed circumstances.

-  **(1.1)** Before making the determination, the institutional head shall visit the inmate.

-  **(1.2)** The institutional head shall maintain a record indicating the circumstances surrounding every instance in which, because of security requirements, a visit was not face to face or took place through a door hatch.

   **(2)** As soon as practicable after the registered health care professional referred to in section 37.2 has recommended, for health reasons, that the conditions of confinement be altered, the institutional head shall determine whether the inmate's conditions of confinement in the structured intervention unit should be altered.

+  **(3)** Before making a determination under this section, the institutional head shall visit the inmate.

+  **(4)** The institutional head shall maintain a record indicating the circumstances of every instance in which, because of security requirements, a visit was not face to face or took place through a cell door hatch.

-  **(3)** No later than one working day after the visit, the institutional head shall provide the inmate, in writing, with the reasons for the decision.
+  **(5)** No later than one working day after the day on which he or she makes a determination under this section, the institution head shall orally notify the inmate of the determination as well as the reasons for it and no later than two working days after the day on which the determination was made, the institutional head shall provide the inmate with those reasons in writing.

 ### Section 37.31

-  **(1)** If the institutional head determines under paragraph 37.3(1)(a) that an inmate should remain in a structured intervention unit or the institutional head determines under subsection 37.3(2) that an inmate's conditions of confinement in the structured intervention unit should not be altered in accordance with the recommendations of a registered health care professional, another registered health care professional shall, as soon as practicable, review the inmate's case and may, for health reasons, recommend to the committee established under subsection (3) that the inmate's conditions of confinement in the unit be altered or that the inmate not remain in the unit.
+  **(1)** If the institutional head determines under paragraph 37.3(1)(a) that an inmate should remain in a structured intervention unit or the institutional head determines under subsection 37.3(2) that an inmate's conditions of confinement in the structured intervention unit should not be altered in accordance with the recommendations of a registered health care professional, another registered health care professional shall provide advice to the committee established under subsection (3).

-  **(2)** The registered health care professional conducting the review must be a senior registered health care professional employed by the Service or a registered health care professional engaged by the Service as an expert advisor.
+  **(2)** The registered health care professional providing the advice is to be a senior registered health care professional employed by the Service or a registered health care professional engaged by the Service as an expert advisor.

-  **(3)** The Commissioner shall establish a committee consisting of staff members who hold a position higher in rank than that of institutional head for the purpose of reviewing recommendations made under subsection (1) and making determinations under section 37.32.
+  **(3)** The Commissioner shall establish a committee consisting of staff members who hold a position higher in rank than that of institutional head for the purpose of making determinations under section 37.32.

 ### Section 37.32

-  **(1)** As soon as practicable after a registered health care professional recommends under subsection 37.31(1), for health reasons, that an inmate's conditions of confinement in a structured intervention unit be altered, the committee established under subsection 37.31(3) shall, in accordance with regulations made under paragraph 96(g), determine whether the inmate's conditions of confinement in the unit should be altered.
+  **(1)** As soon as practicable after the institutional head determines under subsection 37.3(2) that an inmate's conditions of confinement in a structured intervention unit should not be altered in accordance with the recommendations of a registered health care professional, the committee established under subsection 37.31(3) shall, in accordance with regulations made under paragraph 96(g), determine whether the inmate's conditions of confinement in the unit should be altered.

-  **(2)** As soon as practicable after a registered health care professional recommends under subsection 37.31(1), for health reasons, that an inmate should not remain in a structured intervention unit, the committee established under subsection 37.31(3) shall, in accordance with regulations made under paragraph 96(g), determine whether the inmate should remain in the unit.
+  **(2)** As soon as practicable after the institutional head determines under paragraph 37.3(1)(a) that an inmate should remain in a structured intervention unit, the committee established under subsection 37.31(3) shall, in accordance with regulations made under paragraph 96(g), determine whether the inmate should remain in the unit.

 ### Section 37.4

-Thirty days after the institutional head's determination under paragraph 37.3(1)**(b) that an** inmate **should remain** in a structured intervention **unit**, the Commissioner shall, in **accordance with regulations made under paragraph 96(g)**, determine whether the inmate should remain in **the** unit.
-The Commissioner shall also make such a determination in the prescribed circumstances and every 30 days after the Commissioner's last determination under this section **that** the inmate **should remain in the unit**.
+Thirty days after the institutional head's determination under paragraph 37.3(1)(b) that an inmate should remain in a structured intervention unit, the Commissioner shall, in accordance with regulations made under paragraph 96(g), determine whether the inmate should remain in the unit.
+The Commissioner shall also make such a determination in the prescribed circumstances and every 60 days after the Commissioner's last determination under this section that the inmate should remain in the unit.

-### Section **37.41**
+### Section 37.41

-  ****(1)**** The institutional head, **the Commissioner or the committee established under subsection 37.31(3)** may determine that **an** inmate should remain in **a structured intervention** unit only if **they believe** on reasonable grounds that allowing the inmate's reintegration into the mainstream inmate population
+  **(1)** The institutional head, the Commissioner or the committee established under subsection 37.31(3) may determine that an inmate should remain in a structured intervention unit only if they believe on reasonable grounds that allowing the inmate's reintegration into the mainstream inmate population

     would jeopardize the safety of the inmate or any other person or the security of the penitentiary; or

     would interfere with an investigation that could lead to a criminal charge or a charge under subsection 41(2) of a serious disciplinary offence.

-  ****(2)**** In making the determination, the institutional head, **the Commissioner or the committee, as the case may be**, shall take into account
+  **(2)** In making the determination, the institutional head, the Commissioner or the committee, as the case may be, shall take into account

     the inmate's correctional plan;